DanielAdams-3/CIRT-CSPB_2270_FA25/README.md

     //Copyright (c) 2025 Yuji Hirose.
 All rights reserved.
 MIT License
   #### index.html

-## Technical/Learning Hurdles
-I needed to learn how to implement a trie in C++, as this was not covered in a homework assignment.
-I also needed to learn how to implement file streams to read the pre-consolidated course information from a .csv file, which required me to learn a great deal about parsing strings.
-Finally, I need to learn how to create my own repository in GitHub and how to structure the project’s files so they ‘build’ like our homework assignments.
-I will, as part of this, need to build a few test cases to verify correct construction of the trie, Course objects, and any related functions.
 ### References & Resources
   #### zyBook CSPB 2270: Data Structures - 7.12 Tries
   #### zyBook CSPB 2270: C++ Refresher - 9.5, 9.6, 9.7 File input and output